Bringing Back Christmas

 Photography by Brandon Malone Photography

 Some happy endings are bittersweet.
-That’s certainly so for Michelle Hedges, an Honest Abe homeowner who planned for decades with her husband for their forever home only to lose him suddenly in January 2014 just as the home had been ordered.
+That’s certainly so for Michelle Etheridge, an Honest Abe homeowner who planned for decades with her late husband, Randy Hedges, for their forever home only to lose him suddenly in January 2014 just as the home had been ordered.

 “The people at Honest Abe Log Homes were patient and supportive until I was ready to build,” Michelle recalls, adding that her two grown sons encouraged her to move forward with the project because their father would have wanted it that way.

-“This is the home I had envisioned,” Hedges says of the 2,750-square-foot house located on Tennessee’s northeastern Highland Rim.
+“This is the home I had envisioned,” Michelle says of the 2,750-square-foot house located on Tennessee’s northeastern Highland Rim.

 Local contractor Joe Isenberg built the dovetailed, square log home on the exact spot where her great-great-grandfather was born on Revolutionary War land grant property that’s been in her family for around 200 years.

-From the beginning Hedges was determined the home would be a special retreat for her grandchildren, who were 7, 6 and 2 in July 2015 when she moved in.
+From the beginning Michelle was determined the home would be a special retreat for her grandchildren, who were 7, 6 and 2 in July 2015 when she moved in.

 “Each December I turned it into a Christmas house for them,” she says, admitting that decorating was accomplished with a heavy heart those first two years.